MostafaTabiefar/Reporting-Service-SSRS-Monitoring/README.md

 ## Overview

-This project provides a dynamic Reporting Service Monitoring Dashboard that enables users to track and analyze key metrics related to a report server.
+This project provides a Dynamic Reporting Service Monitoring Dashboard that enables users to track and analyze key metrics related to a report server.
 The dashboard is designed to give actionable insights into:
 ### User activity:
   Active users, report executions, and successful visits.